 The key is to seek out street food stands that are crowded.
 These places tend to have the best food, and the highest standards of sanitation.
 I personally migrate to stands that are set back from the road, or that have a thick curtain to block the foodstuffs from getting contaminated by gas fumes, dirt, and the usual vehicular leave-behinds.

 A few favorites: the aforementioned tacos al pastor and tacos campechanos, flautas (Spanish for “flutes” – literally flute-shaped, fried tortillas stuffed with meat or chicken), and sopes (thick round flour tortillas topped with beans, cheese, lettuce, and tomatoes).
 A sweet favorite is the oblea, often sold by vendors at busy intersections.
 Obleas are paper-thin wafers made with wheat flour, artificial colors, caramelized goat’s milk, and pumpkin seeds.

-Of course, with street food – as with all other categories of Mexican food – that’s just the tip of the iceberg.
+Of course, with street food – as with all other categories of Mexican food – that is just the tip of the iceberg.

-Mexico recently trumped the U.S. in the category of “Most Obese Country,” and with all the street food, fatty tortillas, and carb-filled rice guarniciones, it’s no surprise.
+Mexico recently trumped the U.S. in the category of “Most Obese Country,” and with all the street food, fatty tortillas, and carb-filled rice guarniciones, it is no surprise.
 In the beverage category, however, Mexico is at least moderately healthier than Gringolandia to the north.
-Here’s why.
+And here’s why.